 Send an email to me or a member of our team telling us what you think.
 We’ll count them, print them and share them where they’ll hopefully make a difference.

-Under the pretense of streamlining the selection process, the DCA’s proposed ordinance means the DCA does not have to have “open meetings” to give or get any information to artists about upcoming commissions, nor answer to anyone about selected commissions.
+Under the pretense of streamlining the selection process, the DCA’s proposed ordinance means the DCA does not have to have “open meeting” to give or get any information to artists about upcoming commissions, nor answer to anyone about selected commissions.

 They do not have to put information on their website anymore (they’ve been doing a horrible job putting out information so far.)